“A Ship in Harbor is Safe, but that is not what ships are built for”.

 Sometimes, you will have to keep in mind that that’s a positive thrill to have.
 Because every time you go back to your port, you will have to also deal with those who never tried to leave that port and strive to just stay there, so they could possibly not understand your drive.

-Also for this reason, I ended up getting the book, and is also the reason for having a section of the blog dedicated to motivational quotes.
+Also, for this reason, I ended up getting that book (“Screw it, let’s do it” by Richard Branson), and this is the reason for having a section of the blog dedicated to motivational quotes.
 To inspire you.

 You can find “Screw it, let’s do it” by following the link, have a nice trip!